+3.2.2.
 Deriving Causal Effects

 The truncated factorization formula enables us to derive causal quantities directly, without dealing with equations or equation modification as in Eq.
 (6).
-Consider, for example, the model shown in Fig. 3, in which the error variables are kept implicit.
-Instead of writing down the corresponding five nonparametric equations, we can write the join distribution directly as
+Consider, for example, the model shown in Figure 3, in which the error variables are kept implicit.
+Instead of writing down the corresponding five nonparametric equations, we can write the join distribution directly as where each marginal or conditional probability on the right hand side is directly estimatable from the data.
+Now suppose we intervene and set variable X to x_0 .
+The post-intervention distribution can readily be written (using the truncated factorization formula) as